 For the cloud-based alternative, we use DeepSpeed~\cite{deepspeed} as the training framework, which supports virtually unlimited model size through memory offloading, Alpa~\cite{alpa} as the model parallelism solver and NVIDIA A100 GPUs as the underlying hardware.
 Results for DTFM on OPT-65B and Llama-70B are omitted, as the solver exhausts memory due to the prohibitively large state space during search.
 All baseline methods are evaluated exclusively on edge devices.

-\mypar{Matching single GPU performance} As illustrated in~\autoref{fig:eval-e2e-lat}, \sys achieves training times comparable to the cloud, while the baseline methods experience slowdowns of up to 15× compared to the cloud setup.
-The success of \sys can be attributed to the use of parameter server architecture, allowing communication on UL to be reduced at least 3×, while DL is still free from being a bottleneck.
-We observe a performance gap between \sys and cloud deployment for small models (\eg OPT-1.3B).
-In such cases, cloud deployments leverage sufficient memory capacity to train on a single GPU, with memory bandwidth surpassing the aggregated network bandwidth at the edge.
+\mypar{Cloud-comparable single-GPU performance} As illustrated in~\autoref{fig:eval-e2e-lat}, under the matched bandwidth and achieved-FLOPS envelopes described above, \sys achieves per-batch runtime comparable to the cloud, while the baseline methods experience slowdowns of up to 15× compared to the cloud setup.
+The success of \sys stems from the parameter-server architecture, which reduces uplink communication by at least 3× while keeping downlink communication from becoming the bottleneck.
+We do observe a performance gap between \sys and the cloud for small models (\eg OPT-1.3B).
+In those cases, a cloud deployment can train on a single GPU with enough local memory bandwidth to exceed the aggregate network bandwidth available at the edge.
 Consequently, \sys incurs 52 seconds of additional runtime (1.5× slower) in these scenarios.
-Overall, \sys is up to 10× faster than baselines.
-DTFM fails to further reduce runtime due to fixed communication overhead—each device must send data equivalent to a layer’s size once—leading to runtimes 8-10× longer than cloud training.
-The use of TP in Alpa increases communication volume, resulting in even higher runtimes.
-Additionally, Alpa assigns equal communication and computation workloads to both stragglers and non-stragglers, amplifying the latency impact caused by stragglers.
+Even so, \sys remains up to 10× faster than the baselines.
+DTFM cannot further reduce runtime because its communication overhead is effectively fixed: each device must send data equivalent to a layer's size once, leading to runtimes 8--10× longer than cloud training.
+Alpa's use of TP increases communication volume, resulting in even higher runtimes.
+In addition, Alpa assigns equal communication and computation workloads to both stragglers and non-stragglers, amplifying the slowdown caused by stragglers.